 Every social services department must have a complaints procedure in place.
 Complaints regarding Children’s Social Care are dealt with by the Information, Governance and Complaints team.
 We offer support, advice and guidance to service users who wish to raise a formal complaint.

 Any service user or somebody who is accepted as acting on behalf of a service user has the right to make a complaint and have their concerns investigated in accordance with the statutory complaints procedure.

-You can submit a complaint using our Online complaint form.
+You can submit your complaint using our complaints form.

 Some young people need help to speak for themselves and to get other people to listen to what they say.
 If you are a child or young person that is looked after by our Local Authority, or in receipt of services and you wish to make a formal complaint, the complaints team can arrange for you to have an advocate to support you through the complaints process.
 Further information about advocacy can be found in the expandable menu below.

 For general feedback information go to our Complaints, compliments and suggestions page.

 There are three separate stages to the complaints procedure.
 It is our aim to resolve all concerns at stage one, this involves the service area of which you are complaining about having the opportunity to investigate your complaint and to make every effort to resolve your concerns at this informal stage.
 If you remain unhappy with our initial response you can contact the complaints team and request to pursue your complaint to the next stage.

 Your complaint will be treated in strict confidence, with all personal information provided processed in accordance with the Data Protection Act.
 As part of any investigation we will review the records and information held relevant to your complaint.

 Stage One – Local Resolution